-Which is the quickest way to determine which it is ?
+What is quickest way to determine which it is ?
 That is in part up to you.

-- You can check and adjust your DPI settings and do another test capture.
+(1) Check and adjust your Windows DPI Scaling Setting to 100% and do another test capture.

 In Window 7 this is easy to fix.
 Right click desktop > Select Personalize > Display

-If yours is set to 125%, change it to 100% and do a test capture while in Image Capture mode.
+If yours scaling is set to 125%, change it to 100%.
+Then do a test capture with Omnivore in Image Capture mode.
 That’s faster then doing a video capture.

-If you get the results you expected, problem solved.
+If you get the results you expected, the issue is now resolved.

 In Window 10, this can be more tricky.
 In some versions of Windows 10, they have removed access to the DPI setting, so you have to do a regedit to modify it.
 Always back up your registry first.